 The Department is directly responsible for development applications intended for projects as simple as a new fence, and as complex as conditional rezoning amendments.
 As such, we inherently serve as both educators and reviewers when working with all applicants.
 Since laws, rules, and regulations pertaining to land use have only compounded over the course of the last century, our Department understands the importance of offering explanations and reassurance to all applicants and members of the public.
 Such an understanding and commitment to these stakeholders bolsters the central tenants of the Department, where in Smithfield you can always count on quality Service, unwavering Sincerity, and Satisfaction in the planning process.

-The Department is comprised of two employees:
+The Department is comprised of three employees: